wonma/100-days-of-code/log.md

   - Limitations: we cannot modify the props in the functions.
 Also the props can only flow in one direction: parent to child.
 **Thoughts** I love the usage of props!

+---
+### Day 6: October 18, Tuesday

+**Today's Progress**
+  - Started to see the React mechanism in two aspects: function declaration on one side and the components references on the other side.
+  - Learned that when I see a JSX element wrapping some other JSX element, it's all just **props.children** in the background.
+  - Learned how to style components: camelCase and wrapping the values as strings are important!
+  - Learned how to take CSS style rules from an external CSS file and add it inside a component as an internal style.
+(The style rules can then be referenced by the code inside the return statement of the component.)

+**Thoughts** I love that I'm learning React one by one like this.
+Can't wait to use all these concepts to create a real app in the future!

 <!--
 ### Day 1: June 27, Monday